KConverse/Churn_Prediction_Telco/README.md

 # Customer Churn Prediction

 ## Project Overview
-My Master's Degree final project, predicting the likelihood for a customer to churn, based on data from a fictional telecommunications company, Telco.
+My Master's Degree final project, which predicts the likelihood for a customer to churn, segments them as "low-risk", "moderate-risk", or "high-risk" to churn, and gives retention recommendations for each.
+The customers in this project are based on customers found in data from a fictional telecommunications company, Telco.

 ## Tools and Technologies
 Python, Pandas, NumPy, MatPlotLib, Seaborn, MinMaxScaler, StandardScaler, SciPy Stats, GridSearchCV, Pipeline, SMOTENC, Random Forest Classifier,